actions/importer-labs/azure_devops/4-custom-transformers.md

 Finally, we can use custom transformers to dictate which runners converted workflows should use.
 To do this we will need to answer the following questions:

-1. What is label of the runner in Azure DevOps to update?
+1. What is the label of the runner in Azure DevOps to update?
     - __mechamachine__

 2. What is the label of the runner in Actions to use instead?